 16) Mokara Orchids (X Mokara spp.)

-Mokara orchids cannot be found growing natively anywhere in the wild because mokaras are strictly hybrids cultivated by the human botanist’s hand.
-However, the species commonly crossed to produce mokara orchids are mostly native to Asia and include the cymbidium, cattleya, paphiopedilum, and the oncidium orchid.
+Mokara orchids cannot grow natively anywhere in the wild because mokaras are strictly hybrids cultivated by the human botanist’s hand.
+However, the species commonly crossed to produce mokara orchids are mainly native to Asia and include the cymbidium, cattleya, paphiopedilum, and the oncidium orchid.
 They feature large clusters of starfish-shaped blossoms in vibrant colors like red, orange, purple, pink, yellow, and white.

 Native To: | Do not occur naturally |